2007–08 Pacific-10 Conference men's basketball season: Highlights and notes

 Oregon State fired head coach Jay John after the Beavers started 0–6 in conference, he only had 1 winning season in five and half years at Oregon State.
 Kevin Mouton took over in the interim for the remainder of the season.

 Two days after losing to Ohio State in the 2008 NIT, California fired head coach Ben Braun and would be replaced by former Stanford head coach Mike Montgomery.

 On April 10, 2008, Stanford basketball coach announced he was leaving the program for LSU.
 On April 27, former Duke assistant Johnny Dawkins would becoming the 17th head coach in Stanford basketball history.

-In October 2008, Arizona Wildcats hall of fame coach Lute Olson would announce his retirement from the sport due to health reasons.
+In October 2008, Arizona Wildcats hall of fame coach Lute Olson would announce his retirement from the sport for health reasons.
 He ended his career at Arizona with a 589–187 record, four final fours and one national title.
-The 589 wins would be a conference record and amassed 780-280 overall, which at the time was 10th most in wins all time.
+The 589 wins would be a conference record and amassed 780–280 overall, which at the time was 10th most in wins all time.
 Russ Pennell became the interim head coach on October 24.